omegat-org/omegat/release/ci/readme.txt

 latest changes, so new authors should be added to the authors.txt here as necessary.

 Instead of polling the repositories, builds are triggered by post-commit hooks.
+This is because Jenkins's Cross-Site Request Forgery (CSRF) protection requires an authentication "crumb" on POST requests; SourceForge's webhooks make POST requests even though a mere GET is sufficient (and this is not configurable).

 As of May 2016, CI functions are maintained by Aaron Madlon-Kay
 <aaron@madlon-kay.com>.